01China Hongqiao Group Ltd. (China) - 7.5mmt

 Shandong Xinfa Aluminum Group Co.
-Ltd. is China's second largest private aluminum producer.
+Ltd. is another major Chinese aluminum producer.

 Founded in 1972 and headquartered in the Shandong Province of eastern China, the company has over 50 subsidiaries in power generation, alumina and aluminum refining, carbon production and downstream aluminum product manufacturing.